-RHB'S RESPONSE TO CONCERN/EXPECTATION 9 Ensuring timely and comprehensive disclosures Emphasising liquidity and capital management to support growth Putting in place strong corporate governance policies and ensuring adequate Board oversight Appointment of five Independent Non-Executive Directors and one Senior Independent Non-Executive Director to the RHB Bank Berhad's Board Putting in place a robust Sustainability Framework with clear action plans to integrate ESG matters into the Group's core business and business operations ings Ensuring products and services are delivered in line with BNM's Fair Treatment of Financial Consumers ("FTFC") Policy Strengthening digital propositions to deliver enhanced customer experiences and enhancing financial accessibility Driving service excellence through the RHB Way Service Culture initiative and increasing the NPS score from 0 in 2018 to +9 in 2019 Reviewing customer contracts and legal documents to simplify the language used and to reduce banking &amp; legal jargon Putting in place frameworks and policies relating to cyber resilience and continuously strengthening IT security.
-We also subscribe to threat intelligence services and organise mandatory IT security Management Systems re-certification of our core e-Banking systems Conducting engagement sessions covering topics on guidelines and procedures, the sales and service tax, supplier performance, payment-related matters and contract renewal.
-These engagement sessions reiterate our commitment towards sourcing transparently and maintaining fair practices Conducting training on an annual basis, as part of the support infrastructure provided for RHB's network of suppliers Conducting visits to the office premises or sites of our Business Partners to provide a good understanding of our Business Partners' working environment and work culture, business continuity management and system infrastructure
+RHB'S RESPONSE TO CONCERN/EXPECTATION

+- Ensuring timely and comprehensive disclosures - Emphasising liquidity and capital management to support growth - Putting in place strong corporate governance policies and ensuring adequate Board oversight - Appointment of five Independent Non-Executive Directors and one Senior Independent Non-Executive Director to the RHB Bank Berhad's Board - Putting in place a robust Sustainability Framework with clear action plans to integrate ESG matters into the Group's core business and business operations - Fair treatment and fair conduct of business dealings - Personalised financial advice and solutions with quick and convenient banking options - Cybersecurity and having a safe environment in which to conduct banking activities - Ensuring products and services are delivered in line with BNM's Fair Treatment of Financial Consumers ("FTFC") Policy - Strengthening digital propositions to deliver enhanced customer experiences and enhancing financial accessibility - Driving service excellence through the RHB Way Service Culture initiative and increasing the NPS score from 0 in 2018 to +9 in 2019 - Reviewing customer contracts and legal documents to simplify the language used and to reduce banking & legal jargon - Putting in place frameworks and policies relating to cyber resilience and continuously strengthening IT security.
+We also subscribe to threat intelligence services and organise mandatory IT security awareness training for employees - Achieving ISO/IES 27001 Information Security Management Systems re-certification of our core e-Banking systems - User-friendliness of e-Procurement System - Fair evaluation of vendor proposals - New policies and guidelines that may affect vendors' performance - Conducting engagement sessions covering topics on guidelines and procedures, the sales and service tax, supplier performance, payment-related matters and contract renewal.
+These engagement sessions reiterate our commitment towards sourcing transparently and maintaining fair practices - Conducting training on an annual basis, as part of the support infrastructure provided for RHB's network of suppliers - Conducting visits to the office premises or sites of our Business Partners to provide a good understanding of our Business Partners' working environment and work culture, business continuity management and system infrastructure